Bio and Artist Statements

 My art gives voice to the wild animals whose world is being stolen by habitat destruction, over-consumption and poaching, and the billions of domesticated animals who suffer and die in animal agribusiness and laboratories.

-Our species is destroying the biosphere of this planet through human overpopulation, habitat destruction and climate change.
+Our species is destroying the biosphere of this planet through habitat destruction and climate change.
 I believe that art can be a powerful and effective way to disseminate information and to help people connect emotionally with what it means to lose nature and animals.
 I view my art as cultural resistance to ecocide and speciesism.